 Causes of Treatment-Resistant Depression

 Depression can arise from a combination of genetic or environmental as well as medical factors.
 Treatment-resistant depression may occur when an individual’s brain chemistry does not respond to traditional antidepressant medications and other standard therapies.
 Some possible factors that can contribute to treatment-resistant depression include genetic predisposition, exposure to chronic stress/trauma, co-occurring medical conditions such as chronic pain or substance use disorders, as well as certain medication interactions.
-Understanding the underlying causes of treatment resistant depression can help mental health professionals develop personalised treatment plans that target the root causes of the symptoms.
+Understanding the underlying causes of treatment resistant depression can help mental health professionals develop personalized treatment plans that target the root causes of the symptoms.

 Signs and Symptoms of Treatment-Resistant Depression